Pavelius/eob2/README.md

 We try to follow original rules of advanced dungeon and dragons second edition.

-## General terminology

-### Once per day

-When we say `once per day` that actually mean once before rest.
-After party rest all spells and abilities refreshes.

-## Exeptions

-- **Percent saving throws**: repsresent percent visualisation of saving throws instead of chance on d20 dice.
-All mechanics have original values but representation is percent.
-So `20` on d20 is 5% success, `19+` on d20 is 10% success and so on.
-- **Deflect critial**: when occurs critical hit this is chance to evade doubled (or tripled) damage.
-- **Detect secrets door**: when passed by secret button character has chance to notify button on wall.

 ### Hot keys

 - `A` (or `Left` in city) move focus rect to the left.